eduardochico/NewsProvider/README.md

 ```

 The command disables ts-node's cache so the code is always compiled from scratch.
-The API will be available at `http://localhost:3000` with Swagger documentation at `http://localhost:3000/api`.
+If `SSL_KEY_PATH` and `SSL_CERT_PATH` are provided, the server will listen using HTTPS.
+In this case the API will be available at `https://localhost:3000` with Swagger documentation at `https://localhost:3000/api`.
+Otherwise it falls back to plain HTTP.

 ## Fetching news